aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/style/_index.md

 ```

 Sets a style's foreground color.

+**Remarks**

 It means no color setting if Color.Empty is returned.

 **Parameters:**
 | Parameter | Type | Description |